-The primary purpose of the questionnaire was to gain an overview of the baseline situation of such people at the site and to understand their land uses, livelihoods, and access to ecosystem services.
+The primary purpose of the questionnaire was to gain an overview of the baseline situation of such people at the site and to understand their land uses and livelihoods.
 Hence, to consequently determine what potential effects the Project might have, if any.
-The responses to the questionnaires are presented in Appendix A.
+The responses to the questionnaire are presented in Appendix A.

-No herders were identified on-site, although it is understood based on the consultation responses presented in Appendix A that portions of the Project site and surrounding areas are used by herders for informal grazing of camel, although it was evident from the visit that the camels' diet

-(at the time of the visit at the end of the summer) was being supplemented by the herders.
-It is noted that these herders do not have land use rights or other agreements and are unaware of the land ownership.
-They are largely nomadic and move about the open land in the region to find suitable grazing land.
+During the site visit (and based on the consultation responses presented in Appendix A) it was identified that portions of the Project site and surrounding areas are used by herders for informal grazing of camels.
+It is noted that these herders do not have land use rights or other agreements.
+They are likely nomadic and move about the open land in the region to find suitable grazing land.